 If you have any questions, please contact the Village of Park Forest Building Department at 708-503-7703.

 Investment Property/Foreclosed Property

 Stamps are usually purchased by the seller the day before closing.
-The fee is based on $5 per $1,000 of the purchase price and are payable by cashier’s check, money order, certified check, credit card or cash.
+The fee is based on $5 per $1,000 of the purchase price and is payable by cashier’s check, money order, certified check, credit card, or cash.
 Business or personal checks will not be accepted as payment for a Transfer Stamp.